KSPModdingLibs/KSPCommunityFixes/README.md

 - **ConfigNodePerf** : fixed [issue #167](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/167), incorrect parsing of config files using `cr` only (old Mac style) line endings.
 - New KSP bugfix : [**ModuleAnimateGenericCrewModSpawnIVA**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/169) [KSP 1.8.0 - 1.12.5], fix IVA & crew portrait not spawning/despawning when ModuleAnimateGeneric is used to change the part crew capacity.
 Notably affect the stock inflatable airlock.
 - New KSP bugfix : [**TimeWarpOrbitShift**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/170) [KSP 1.8.0 - 1.12.5], fix active vessel orbit moving randomly when engaging timewarp while under heavy CPU load.
+- Fix KSP [issue #153](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/153), prevent a bunch of flight related events to be registered from ModuleScienceExperiment on the prefabs and in other scenes.
+This was added to the **MemoryLeaks** patch, since that patch already handle a bunch of GameEvents related issues/leaks.

 ##### 1.31.1
 - **DragCubeGeneration** : Actually enable patch by default, I somehow failed to push that change in the last release (Thanks @dok_377 for reporting)